-Information on the content of the examined aspects of the core curriculum can be found on the following pages - more detail can be discussed with the subject teachers at parents' evening and is available on our website.
+Information on the content of the examined aspects of the core curriculum can be found on the following pages - more detail can be discussed with the subject teachers at Parents' Evening and is available on our website.

-A small number of students will be offered additional curriculum time to support their learning in English, Maths and in the Sciences.
+A small number of students will be offered additional curriculum time to support their learning in English and Maths.
 This support will focus on securing the skills required for success in these core subjects.
+Students will follow an additional qualification (ASDAN).
 This is targeted and bespoke support and is offered at the discretion of the school and individual parents and students will be contacted to discuss further.
-However, if you feel your child should be considered for this support please speak to Mrs Benham.
+However, if you feel your child should be considered for this support please speak to Ms Biddiss.